wp-plugins/bepro-listings/readme.txt

 	* Front end Upload Form - Give your users the ability to submit from any page or post.
 You can set a default user id for the listing or force registration. e.g. [create_listing_form]
 	* Category Links - Allow users to navigate your directory/listings using category links e.g. [display_listing_categories]
 	* All In One (NEW) - Use one shortcode to implement several features at once.
 Various configurations available [bl_all_in_one].
+	* Profile - Use our standalone profile shortcode, no need for buddypress or any other plugin [bl_my_listings]

 = TROUBLE SHOOTING =